ehtick/Metalama.Samples/examples/change-tracking/change-tracking-2/README.md

 The first thing we add to the `TrackChangesAttribute` is two static fields to _define_ the errors:

-[!metalama-file TrackChangesAttribute.cs member="TrackChangesAttribute._mustHaveOnChangeMethod"]
+[!metalama-file TrackChangesAttribute.cs member="TrackChangesAttribute.MustHaveOnChangeMethod"]
-[!metalama-file TrackChangesAttribute.cs member="TrackChangesAttribute._onChangeMethodMustBeProtected"]
+[!metalama-file TrackChangesAttribute.cs member="TrackChangesAttribute.OnChangeMethodMustBeProtected"]

 Metalama requires the <xref:Metalama.Framework.Diagnostics.DiagnosticDefinition> to be defined in a static field or property.
 To learn more about reporting errors, see <xref:diagnostics>.